wpswings/wallet-system-for-woocommerce/README.txt

 == PLUGIN COMPATIBILITIES ==

 * **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
-Customers can use the Wallet partial payment feature to pay for subscription products.
-The subscription renewal happens automatically through the payment method initially used to purchase the subscription.
+Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
+They can set a subscription renewal amount as a fix or percentage value to renew the subscription orders.

 * **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with the [**Multi Vendor Marketplace**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution for the WooCommerce plugin.
-You will be able to select a wallet as a payment method for your vendors to receive the sales commission.
+You can select a wallet as a payment method for your vendors to receive the sales commission.

 * **Compatibility with RMA for WooCommerce**
 The Wallet System for WooCommerce is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-org-page&utm_campaign=rma-pro).
 In this compatibility, the users can request the refund amount to be transferred directly to their wallets.

 * The Wallet System for WooCommerce is compatible with the latest version of the WPML plugin and supports WordPress multisite network.

 == WHAT PREMIUM VERSION OF WOOCOMMERCE  WALLET SYSTEM OFFERS ==

-* Merchants can limit the minimum/maximum value that customers add to their Wallets.
+* Merchants can limit the minimum/maximum value customers add to their Wallets.
+* Display QR code as well by using the [wps-wallet] shortcode.
+* Receive email alerts on wallet withdrawal requests.
+* Allows users to select between regular and subscription top-up methods.
 * Create wallet coupons and allow users to redeem those coupons to top up their wallets.
 * Merchants can download the transaction list in an Excel or CSV file.
 * Restrict WooCommerce wallet users from using any wallet feature individually and apply the same restrictions globally.
-* Customers can generate QR codes for their wallet accounts to receive payment from other wallet users.
+* Customers can generate QR codes for their wallet account to receive payment from other wallet users.
 * Merchants can use a widget to show customers their wallet amount upon login.
 * Customers can send Invitations to their friends to join the Wallet System.
 * Supports the Elementor page builder.